 The Centre for Global Constitutionalism offers year-long internships to undergraduate and postgraduate taught students enrolled at the University of St Andrews.
 The call for these is issued at the beginning of each academic year.
 You will find the most recent call below.

 At present, we do not offer summer internships nor internships to external applicants.

-The Centre for Global Constitutionalism is pleased to announce its call for interns for the 2016–17 academic year.
-We are seeking motivated students with interests in the Centre’s core areas of research (constitutionalism; global governance; international law, institutions, and organisations) as applied to a wide range of issues including security, human rights, trade, refugees and migration, and the environment.
+The Centre for Global Constitutionalism at the University of St Andrews is pleased to announce its call for interns for the 2019-20 academic year.
+We are seeking motivated students with interests in the Centre’s core areas of research (constitutionalism, global governance, international law, institutions, and organisations) as applied to a wide range of issues including security, human rights, trade, refugees and migration, and the environment.

 Dr Adam Bower and Dr Mateja Peter, CGC Co-Directors